Trevor Story: 2021

-Story's production declined slightly in 2021, though not by much.
-In 142 games played, he had a .251/.329/.471 slash line with 24 home runs, including a walk-off homer against the Diamondbacks on May 23.
+In 142 games played in 2021, Story had a .251/.329/.471 slash line with 24 home runs, including a walk-off homer against the Diamondbacks on May 23.

-On November 17, Story declined an $18.4 million qualifying offer from the Rockies, rendering him a free agent within a stacked shortstop market that included Carlos Correa, Corey Seager and Javier Baez.
-Later that week, he met with the Texas Rangers, his hometown team.
+On November 17, Story declined an $18.4 million qualifying offer from the Rockies, rendering him a free agent within a shortstop market that included Carlos Correa, Corey Seager and Javier Baez.
 Overall in six seasons with the Rockies, Story appeared in 745 games while batting .272 with 158 home runs and 450 RBIs.

 Boston Red Sox

+2022

 On March 23, 2022, Story signed a six-year, $140 million contract with the Boston Red Sox.
-He began the season as the team's regular second baseman.
-On May 19, Story had three home runs and seven RBIs in a 12–6 win over the Mariners.
+Despite signing later in spring training, Story played in the Red Sox Opening Day against the New York Yankees and became the team's regular second baseman.
+He hit his first home run with the Red Sox on May 11.
+In a ten-game stretch over 11 games, Story hit .313 with eight home runs and 22 RBIs.
+This included a three home run and seven RBI performance in a 12–6 win over the Mariners on May 19.
+In the four-game series against the Mariners, Story had five home runs and 13 RBIs.
+After this stretch, Story began to cool off again, not hitting another home run until June 19.
 On July 16, he was placed on the injured list due to a contusion to his right hand sustained on July 12 when he was hit by a pitch in a game against the Tampa Bay Rays.
 He remained on the injured list until being activated on August 27.
-Story returned to the injured list on September 22 due to a left heel contusion.
+Story returned to the injured list on September 22 due to a left heel contusion, and did not play for the rest of the season.
 In 94 games with Boston, Story batted .238 with 16 home runs and 66 RBIs.

+2023

-On January 10, 2023, the team announced that Story underwent surgery on his right ulnar collateral ligament, and that he would miss at least part of the 2023 season.
+With Xander Bogaerts gone, Story was expected to return to his natural position of shortstop for the Red Sox in the 2023 season.
+However, on January 10, 2023, the team announced that Story underwent surgery on his right ulnar collateral ligament, and that he would miss at least part of the 2023 season.
 He was placed on the 60-day injured list on February 16.
+After extended time on the injured list, In July, Story began a 13-game rehabilitation stint.
+The Red Sox activated Story on August 8, and he made his debut the same day in a 9–3 loss to the Kansas City Royals.
+In his limited time for the Red Sox in 2023, Story appeared in 43 games (36 at shortstop) while batting .203 with three home runs and 14 RBIs.